BenKalegin/LogAggregator/README.md

 # LogAggregator

-When I was looking through the wonderful [presentation of SignalFabric](https://www.usenix.org/sites/default/files/conference/protected-files/opml19_slides_aghajanyan.pdf) I was wondering how does it group error messages having unique chunks inside - like codes or IPs or dates etc. Look into the picture:
+When I was looking through the stunning [presentation of SignalFabric](https://www.usenix.org/sites/default/files/conference/protected-files/opml19_slides_aghajanyan.pdf) I was wondering how does it group error messages having unique chunks inside - like codes or IPs or dates etc. Look into the picture:

 ![](docs/SignalFabricErrorGrouping.PNG)